This post may contain affiliate links. Please read my disclosure and privacy policy.

 Tahini-Free Variation: If you do not eat seeds (tahini is made of sesame seeds), you can use an equal amount of oil (e.g., olive oil or avocado oil), or unsweetened almond butter or cashew butter.

-Tip: The cheese will grate more easily after it has "set" for at least a week (it becomes firmer the more it sits).
-Alternatively, cut off a hunk of cheese (that you intend to grate), wrap, and place in the freezer for 20-30 minutes before grating.
+Tip: The cheese will grate more easily if it is very cold / semi-frozen.
+Cut off a hunk of cheese (that you intend to grate), wrap, and place in the freezer for 45 to 60 minutes before grating.

 Prep Time: 20 minutes